chasewdavis/apollo-server-sandbox/README.md

 ## About this repository

-This repository is the example application for the [_Getting Stared_ guide](https://www.apollographql.com/docs/apollo-server/v2/getting-started.html) in the Apollo Server documentation.
+This repository is the example application for the [_Getting Started_ guide](https://www.apollographql.com/docs/apollo-server/v2/getting-started.html) in the Apollo Server documentation.

 ## Online sandbox